Ferrous metallurgy: Indian subcontinent

 The history of ferrous metallurgy in the Indian subcontinent began in the 2nd millennium BC.
-Archaeological sites in Gangetic plains have yielded iron implements dated between 1800 and 1200 BC.
+Archaeological sites in the Gangetic plains have yielded iron implements dated between 1800 and 1200 BC.
 By the early 13th century BC, iron smelting was practiced on a large scale in India.
 In Southern India (present day Mysore) iron was in use 12th to 11th centuries BC.
 The technology of iron metallurgy advanced in the politically stable Maurya period and during a period of peaceful settlements in the 1st millennium BC.

 Iron artifacts such as spikes, knives, daggers, arrow-heads, bowls, spoons, saucepans, axes, chisels, tongs, door fittings, etc., dated from 600 to 200 BC, have been discovered at several archaeological sites of India.
 The Greek historian Herodotus wrote the first western account of the use of iron in India.
 The Indian mythological texts, the Upanishads, have mentions of weaving, pottery and metallurgy, as well.
 The Romans had high regard for the excellence of steel from India in the time of the Gupta Empire.

 Perhaps as early as 500 BC, although certainly by 200 AD, high-quality steel was produced in southern India by the crucible technique.
 In this system, high-purity wrought iron, charcoal, and glass were mixed in a crucible and heated until the iron melted and absorbed the carbon.
 Iron chain was used in Indian suspension bridges as early as the 4th century.